Evi Nemeth: Career

 from the 1980s shows OSI Model layers with additional Layer 8 as the "financial" layer, and Layer 9 as the "political" layer.
 The design was credited to Evi Nemeth.

+During the Summer 1994 USENIX conference in Boston, a commemorative deck of playing cards was created celebrating the 25th anniversary of UNIX.
+Evi Nemeth coordinated the production of the card deck.

 Later life

 After her retirement, Nemeth sailed her 40-foot sailboat Wonderland around various parts of the world, including a circuit of the Atlantic; the Panama Canal; and across the Pacific to New Zealand.

 Disappearance at sea

 In late May 2013 she, along with six other people aboard the vintage yacht Niña, traveled across the Tasman Sea en route to Australia from New Zealand.
 On June 4, the day the last message, sent by Nemeth, was received from Niña, the Tasman Sea had 65 mile-per-hour winds and swell height reaching 26 feet.
-A natural disaster (e.g. a rogue wave) might have led to the disappearance of the boat.
+A natural disaster (e.g., a rogue wave) might have led to the disappearance of the boat.
 On July 5 New Zealand authorities officially ended the search for the Niña, though relatives of the crew of Niña have continued to search.